neccam/nslt/README.md

 # Neural Sign Language Translation

-This repo containts the training and evalution code of Sign2Text setup for translation sign langauge videos to spoken language sentences.
+This repo contains the training and evalution code of Sign2Text setup for translation sign langauge videos to spoken language sentences.

 This code is based on [an earlier version of Luong et al.'s Neural Machine Translation Tutorial](https://github.com/tensorflow/nmt/tree/tf-1.2).